Addictions or narcissism?

 Narcissism.
-Difficulty in accepting their own actions, behaviours towards the mistakes they make, they have false realities about themselves, others and life.
+Difficulty in accepting their own actions, toxic behaviours towards others, the mistakes they make, they have false realities about themselves, others and life.
 They do not care for what their manipulative behaviour does to others, and they believe within themselves that their version of reality is correct.

-Alcoholism is a progressive brain disease that causes people to have a chemical and psychological addiction or reliance or imbalance to alcohol.
+Alcoholism is a progressive brain disease that causes people to have a chemical and psychological addiction or reliance or imbalance on alcohol.
 Causing trouble for the alcoholic in day to day life, from work to relationships, they then struggle to function without alcohol.

 If someone has narcissism or alcoholism, they find it challenging to maintain healthy relationships and are similar in traits as both cause manipulation, arrogance and a lack of empathy.